 The total cost of the asset can be computed as shown below:

 The effect of capitalization is to present higher reported earnings during the period of construction.
 This is achieved by not expensing part of the interest cost and lowering earnings in later years through higher depreciation.

 Whether these results represent a better picture or a distortion depends upon one’s judgment as to whether interest is a necessary cost of making an asset ready for use.

 The following example shows a note disclosure made by Boise Cascade Corporation that is related to the capitalization of interest.

 Summary of Significant Accounting Policies

-Interest is normally expensed as incurred, except when it is incurred in conjunction with major capital additions, and then it is capitalized as part of the asset cost.
-Interest capitalized on major capital additions is determined by applying current interest rates to the funds required to finance the construction.
-Interest of $12,981,000 and $2,106,000 was capitalized during 2018 and 12017, increasing earnings per share by 25% and 4%, respectively.
+Interest of $12,981,000 and $2,106,000 was capitalized during 2018 and 2017, increasing earnings per share by 25% and 4%, respectively.
 The amortization of interest capitalized in prior years did not significantly affect income for the periods.